Aurelia Collective with Soul Safaris

 how to be astonished

-And then, somewhere between the building and the achieving and the becoming someone, we traded it in.
+Somewhere between the building and the achieving and the becoming someone, we traded it in.
 Not all at once, and not in full awareness.
 Gradually, almost without noticing, we traded curiosity for certainty and efficiency.
-Knowing felt safer than wondering.
+Knowing felt safer.
+We stopped wondering.

-We still feel its absence — in the spaces between meetings, at the end of a long flight, in those rare moments when we look up and notice something simple that wakes something in us we cannot quite name.
-How long has it been since we were genuinely, wordlessly moved by anything?
+We still feel its absence.
+In the spaces between meetings, at the end of a long flight, a late night of reflection — in those moments when we look up and notice something simple that wakes something in us we cannot quite name.
+How long has it been since we were genuinely, wordlessly moved by anything — and the feeling stayed?

-We are bringing together a small, carefully chosen group of people for nine days in Kenya, designed around a single intention: to feel what it is like to be fully present, awake to wonder, in one of the most extraordinary places on earth, with a group of humans who are ready for something deeper than the surface.
+We are bringing together a small, carefully chosen group of people for eight days in Kenya, designed around a single intention: to feel what it is like to be fully present, awake to wonder, in one of the most extraordinary places on earth.

 We will move through Nairobi, across the Masai Mara, and into the ancient landscapes of Tsavo and the Chyulu Hills — held by two hosts who know this land and love it, who have built an experience that holds you completely from the moment you arrive to the moment you leave.

-The closing evening of the experience is Valentine's night in Tsavo — a long table under the African sky, celebrating love in its widest sense: for life, for wildness, for the people around you, for the parts of yourself you had almost forgotten.
+The closing evening of the experience is Valentine's night in Nairobi — a long table under candlelight, celebrating love in its widest sense: for life, for wildness, for the people around you, for the parts of yourself you had almost forgotten.

 Arrival · Two Nights